ithinuel/ithinuel/_posts/2018-03-30-embedded-rust-why.markdown

 - Foundations
   - Framework structure :
-    How crates & feature gates offers an awesome flexibility to our versatile world.
+    Crates & feature gates to the rescue...
   - Ressource management :
     GPIO and other peripherals...
   - Threadless, Co-operative & Pre-emptive multitasking